TayeWalker/predicting-time-series/README.md

     </p>
     <h2>Three Deme</h2>
     <p>
-        This folder is similar to random walk.
-Main differences are that we're now generating data for the model with multiple demes and so we need a multivariate model.
+        This folder is similar to random_walk.
+The main difference is that we're now generating data for the model with multiple demes, so we need a multivariate model.
     </p>
     <h3>three_deme.ipynb</h3>
     <p>
-        Same format as main.ipynb except now we have more complicated data simulation and visualization.
+        Same format as main.ipynb, except now we have more complicated data simulation and visualization.
     </p>
     <h3>Multivariate_MOIRAI</h3>
     <p>